 SDS-PAGE: Reducing SDS-PAGE gel showing purified Dengue virus serotype 4 Envelope protein.
 The protein runs primarily as a monomer of approximately 45kDa, with dimer running at around 90kDa.

 Dengue Virus Serotype 4 Envelope Protein (HEK293)

-Recombinant Dengue virus serotype 4 envelope protein incorporating a C-terminal 6xHis-tag expressed in mammalian HEK293 mammalian cells, at greater than 95% purity.
+Recombinant Dengue virus serotype 4 Envelope protein incorporating a C-terminal 6xHis-tag expressed in mammalian HEK293 mammalian cells, at

 Dengue virus serotype 4 Envelope protein (E protein) has been manufactured in response to the unmet need for highly purified, concentrated protein for use in serological based diagnostic assays.
 Dengue virus serotype 4 Envelope protein is engineered in human cells using state-of-the-art expression and purification techniques.
 The soluble domain of the Dengue virus serotype 4 Envelope protein is expressed in HEK293 cells, and purified by IMAC and IEX chromatography.